 Step 2: Choose an option for PC resetting.
 In order to keep your personal files, here we choose the first option.

-Step 3: Choose an account, type the password and click the Reset button.
+Step 3: Choose an account, type the password, choose Cloud download or Local reinstall and click the Reset button.
 Then, Windows 10 will start to remove all the apps and programs that don’t come with the PC, change settings back to defaults and reinstall Windows 10 without removing your personal files.

 Perform a Clean Install